QuantEcon/lecture-source-py/source/rst/coleman_policy_iter.rst

 The theory on equivalent dynamics says we will get the same policy function and hence the same errors

-But in fact, we expect the first method to be more accurate for reasons discussed above
+But in fact we expect the first method to be more accurate for reasons discussed above